joaogferreira/secure-communications/README.md

 # Secure Communications

-This project is a Python projecto for dealing with file transfers using TCP / IP sockets.
-It has only 2 commits because the project wasn't in a repository...
+This project is a Python project for dealing with file transfers using TCP / IP sockets.
+It has only a few commits because the project wasn't in a repository...

 ## Motivation